thachnguyen/motion_detection/README.md

 A probabilistic model for detecting rigid domains in protein structures
 ========================================
+This is a python program

 Compatibility
 -------------

-In short: MoDet requires python 2.7 or higher.
+In short: Motion Detection program requires python 2.7 or higher.

 Usage
 ------------

-First, make sure all required dependencies are installed:
+Requirement:

    1. numpy, scipy -- required
    2. matplotlib and wxPython -- optional, needed only if you want to plot output data
-   3. csb
+   3. csb ---

-MoDet is open source and distributed under OSI-approved MIT license.
+Motion Detection is open source and distributed under OSI-approved MIT license.
 ::

    Copyright (c) 2016 Michael Habeck